regalski/Wayne-State-TDA/README.md

 # Motivation
 One would like to identify if a persistent homological feature is stable over time.
 This repository contains rudimentary tools to identify and study such features.

-One such feature found in fmri data is displayed below.
+One such feature found in fMRI data is displayed below.

 ![Alt Text](4775.gif)